Welsh Varsity: Welsh Boat Race

 The inaugural Welsh Boat Race was held in 2006.
 The Welsh Boat Race has continued to grow due to support from the respective athletic unions, and sponsorship deals.
 The venue for the boat race has historically been the River Taff, but the venue for 2010 was the River Tawe.
 The event now takes place in whichever city is hosting the Varsity like most of the other sports.
-The event was historically held on a Wednesday to coincide with the other Varsity games but due to increasing popularity from alumni, parents and the general public, the event has now been moved to the weekend.
+The event was historically held on a Wednesday to coincide with the other Varsity games but due to increasing popularity from alumni, parents and the general public, the event has now been moved to the weekend and the points still count for the Varsity Shield.

 Varsity Shield

 Over the course of the day, several sports are contested, with a point awarded for each event won.
 The university with the most points at the end of the day is awarded the Welsh Varsity Shield.
 In 2017 the shield was won by Swansea University for the first time.